puppetlabs/puppetlabs-puppet_agent/README.markdown

 The puppet_agent module installs the appropriate official Puppet package repository (on systems that support repositories); migrates configuration required by Puppet to new locations used by puppet-agent; and installs the puppet-agent package, removing the previous Puppet installation.

 If a package_version parameter is provided, it will ensure that puppet-agent version is installed.
 The package_version parameter is required to perform upgrades starting from a puppet-agent package, also this parameter can be set to "auto", ensuring that agent version matches the version on the master without having to manually update package_version after upgrading the master(s).

+If a config parameter is provided, it will manage the defined agent configuration settings.

 ## Setup